HridaySharma2002/Data-Structure_Problem_Solving/README.md

 5. Open a pull request detailing your changes.

+## Features

 - Comprehensive solutions for LeetCode problems.
 - Each solution includes problem descriptions and comments for clarity.
 - Regular updates with new problems and solutions.

+## License

 This project is licensed under the GNU General Public License v3.0.

+## Acknowledgements

 LeetCode for providing a vast array of algorithmic challenges.

 The open-source community for continuous learning and inspiration.

 [Documentation](https://github.com/HridaySharma2002/Data-Structure_Problem_Solving/wiki) for additional resources and explanations.

+## Roadmap

+- Future improvements and additional problem solutions will be added.
+- Potential for translation into other programming languages.